STIXProject/stixproject.github.io/idioms/incident/affected-assets/index.md

 In this scenario, the asset is owned and operated by the organization itself and hosts the HR database.
 So, the fields are filled out to reflect that: the description is set to a human-readable description of the asset itself, business function is set to a human-readable description of what the asset does (hosts the HR database), and ownership, management, and location classes are set to "Internally-Owned", "Internally-Managed", and "Internally-Located" respectively.

-#### Description of Impact on Asset
+#### Description of Security Effect on Asset

-The actual impact of the incident on the asset is contained within the `Nature of Security Effect` field (using [PropertyAffectedType](/documentation/incident/PropertyAffectedType)).
+The actual security effect of the incident on the asset is contained within the `Nature of Security Effect` field (using [PropertyAffectedType](/documentation/incident/PropertyAffectedType)).
 This field is simply a list of security properties that have been affected (`Property Affected`) by the incident (such as confidentiality, integrity, and availability) and how those properties were affected.

 Within PropertyAffectedType, the `Property` field is a controlled vocabulary and is used to name the security property that was affected.
 The default vocabulary, [LossPropertyVocab-1.0](/documentation/stixVocabs/LossPropertyVocab-1.0), contains the types of properties you would expect: Confidentiality, Integrity, Availability, Accountability, and Non-Repudiation.
-Because this scenario describes the exfiltration of information, a single `Property Affected` structure is used and its `Property` is set to "Availability".
+Because this scenario describes the exfiltration of information, a single `Property Affected` structure is used and its `Property` is set to "Confidentiality".

 The `Description of Effect` field in the same `Property Affected` is a simple prose description of how the property was affected.
-In this scenario, it's set to a short description outlining that data was exfiltration but that it isn't yet known how. `Non-Public Data Compromised` applies specifically to confidentiality loss and is used to describe whether or not private information was leaked.
+In this scenario, it's set to a short description outlining that data was exfiltrated but that it isn't yet known how. `Non-Public Data Compromised` applies specifically to confidentiality loss and is used to describe whether or not private information was leaked.
 It is implemented through a controlled vocabulary (default vocabulary: [SecurityCompromiseVocab-1.0](/documentation/stixVocabs/SecurityCompromiseVocab-1.0)) with an addition sub-field called `Data Encrypted` indicating whether or not the data that was lost was encrypted.
 These fields are set to "Yes" and "False" respectively because non-public data was lost and it was not encrypted.

 ## XML